Use your keyboard arrow keys to navigate

 Insights

-71% of respondents rated North Rock Council events either 9 or 10, indicating they would be classified as Promoters.
-13% of respondents had passive results (7 or 8) and 16% would be considered detractors (scoring between 0-6).
+71% of respondents rated Shire of North Rock events as either 9 or 10, indicating they would be classified as Promoters.
+13% of respondents had passive results (7 or 8) and the remaining 16% would be considered detractors (scoring between 0-6).

 A NPS that is positive (i.e. higher than zero) is felt to be good, and a NPS of 50+ is excellent.
-The North Rock Council event's NPS of 55 that audiences have a high level of loyalty towards council events and are much more likely to promote than detract from it when speaking with others.
+The Shire of North Rock events program's NPS of 55 is an excellent result and indicates that respondents are loyal towards Shire of North Rock events and are likely to recommend them to friends and colleagues.

 Unsplash — Photo: Leon Oalh